mohdsaqibhbi/Anomaly_Detection/README.md

 - Scikit-learn

 # How to run
-Clone the repo by using `git clone https://github.com/mohdsaqibhbi/Anomaly_Detection.git` Then run everything step by step.
+Clone the repo by using `git clone https://github.com/mohdsaqibhbi/Anomaly_Detection.git`, then run everything step by step.